By: Marilyn L. Davis

 Who Contributes What?
 Does It Matter?

-If I continued with the resentful rant, I could counter with: I am the reason your band is performing tonight; without my hard work – securing the venue, advertising the event, setting up a radio interview for your band, finding transportation to the radio station, and eventually picking out only the red and yellow jelly beans for the band’s dressing room, you would not be here.”
+If I continued with the resentful rant, I could counter with: I am the reason your band is performing tonight; without my hard work – securing the venue, advertising the event, setting up a radio interview for your group, finding transportation to the radio station, and eventually picking out only the red and yellow jelly beans for the band’s dressing room, you would not be here.”

 Now it was their manager’s job to ask for more of those red and yellow jelly beans.